 If it’s necessary to collect or transmit employee health information in the workplace, it’s wise for employers to follow HIPAA regulations.
 For example, obtain express authorization from the employee in writing first.
-Also, make sure you’re using HIPAA-compliant tools for information management and data storage.
+Also, make sure you’re using HIPAA-friendly tools for information management and data storage.

 Jotform for secure information management

-Jotform offers full-service solutions through HIPAA-compliant forms, giving you streamlined workflows with the highest levels of privacy and security.
+Jotform offers full-service solutions through HIPAA-friendly forms, giving you streamlined workflows with the highest levels of privacy and security.
 This solution provides convenient digital forms for collecting employee information, and since it meets HIPAA security and privacy requirements, you can rest assured that you’re preventing unauthorized access of any sensitive information.